JetStream Consumers with the NATS.io Java Library

 |ByStartTime||The consumer is required to specify the |

 The Deliver Subject is the subject to deliver observed messages and is not allowed for pull subscriptions.
-Deliver subject is required for queue subscribing for ephemeral consumers as it configures a subject that all the queue consumers should listen on.
 For durable consumers, an internal deliver subject will be created if one is not supplied.

 See the NatsJsPushSubDeliverSubject example.